carronj/lenspyx/docs/experimental.rst

 The module wraps functions from ducc0 and capsht, providing:

 - Automatic selection between general SHT and optimized capped SHT
-- Unified interface for different pixelization schemes (HEALPix, arbitrary locations)
+- Unified interface for different pixel location types (HEALPix, arbitrary locations)
 - Support for both synthesis (alm → map) and adjoint synthesis (map → alm)
 - Optimized implementations for data confined to spherical caps

-When data is confined to a spherical cap (less than half the sky), the capped transforms can provide significant speedups (factor of 2-5) compared to full-sky transforms.
+When data is confined to a spherical cap (less than half the sky), the capped transforms can provide significant speedups compared to full-sky transforms.

 .. note::
    This module requires capsht to be installed for the optimized capped transforms.